 This, together with robust economic growth makes Davao a very fast expanding city with both the benefits and problems that entail.
-We are in many ways a provincial city wearing a little too tight shirt searching for more comfortable ways to dress up, but this has also its charm and challenges.
+We are in many ways a provincial city wearing a little too tight shirt searching for more comfortable ways to dress up, but this also has its charm and challenges.

-Thanks to our popular Mayor, Rodrigo Duterte, the crime rate is low and we can walk through the streets at night without fear.
+Thanks to our popular Mayor, Rodrigo Duterte, the crime rate is low and we can walk in the streets at night without fear.
 His focus is more on our right to live in safe neighborhoods than on the criminals’ need for human rights, and that gives results.

 Other good things here are cheap foods and the large variety of fresh vegetables and fruits.
 There are a lot of cheap but nice hotels for 25 USD a night with free internet access.
 The locations of most of these hotels are walking distances from malls, restaurants, banks, and other important establishments and landmarks.
-A beer cost 1 USD at decent restaurants, a very nice meal for two 10 USD, and you can drink water directly from the faucet.
+A beer cost 1 USD at decent restaurants, a very nice meal for two for 10 USD, and you can drink water directly from the faucet.

 White sand beaches with crystal clear waters are just minutes away and Mount Apo, the highest mountain in the Philippines, rises majestically behind the city.
 The people are warm, accommodating, generous and our city slogan is: “Life is Here”.
 So why don’t you come and take part in it for a short or longer period?
 You are very welcome in a safe city with great visions for a prosperous future.